 When on the scene of an outdoor emergency, always be alert for the telltale indicators of a natural gas leak.
-Depending on the pressure of the gas line, these indicators will vary.
+Depending on the pressure of the natural gas line, these indicators will vary.

-- Remember that not all natural gas is odorized, and in some instances the odor of gas may fade, or you may not be able to distinguish it.
+- Remember that not all natural gas is odorized, and in some instances, the odor of natural gas may fade, or you may not be able to distinguish it.
 Do not rely on smell alone to detect natural gas leaks.
-Stay alert for other indicators of an outdoor gas leak, which include the following signs: - A hissing, whistling or roaring sound.
+Stay alert for other indicators of an outdoor natural gas leak, which include the following signs: - A hissing, whistling or roaring sound.
 The sound could range anywhere from a low hiss to a loud roar. - Dirt spraying or blowing into the air.
-The force of the moving dirt will vary with the pressure in the line. - Continuous bubbling in water. - An exposed pipeline after an earthquake, fire, flood or other disaster - Dead or dying vegetation (in an otherwise moist area) over or near a pipeline. - Frozen ground in warm weather - A damaged connection to a gas appliance
+The force of the moving dirt will vary with the pressure in the line. - Continuous bubbling in water. - Dead or dying vegetation (in an otherwise moist area) over or near a pipeline. - Frozen ground in warm weather.